-A comparison was performed between survey H13209 and ENC US5CA66M using CARIS HIPS and SIPS.
-Sounding and contour layers were overlaid on the ENC to assess differences between the surveyed soundings and charted depths.
-The ENC was compared to the surface by extracting all soundings from the chart and creating an interpolated TIN surface which could be differenced with the surface from H13209.
-The resulting surface is shown in Figure 19 with statistical analysis in Figure 20.
+A comparison was performed between survey H13324 and ENCs US5CA66M and US5CA67M using CARIS HIPS and SIPS sounding and contour layers derived from the surface.
+The contours and soundings were overlaid on the chart to visually assess differences between the surveyed soundings and charted depths.

+In general, the surveyed soundings agreed with the majority of charted depths.
+The ENCs were compared to the surface by extracting all soundings from the chart and creating an interpolated TIN surface which could be differenced with the surface from H13324.
+The resulting surface is in Figure 19.

-All data from H13209 should supersede charted data.
-In general, surveyed soundings agree with the majority of charted depths.
+All data from H13324 should supersede charted data.
+In general surveyed soundings agree with the majority of charted depths.
 A full discussion follows below.